The Biggest Loser season 13: Semi-finals, Part 2

 At the final three weigh in, Jeremy Britt, who fell below the red line didn't leave just yet.
 The fourteen eliminated contestants return to the ranch for a second chance spot in the game, ultimately earning themselves a spot as a finalist.
 One more obstacle blocks them from the finalist spot, a four-part challenge.
-The winner will earn them the third finalist spot, alongside Kim Neilson and Conda Britt.
+The winner will earn them the third finalist spot, alongside Kim Nielsen and Conda Britt.

 Round 1 of the finalist challenge was the weigh-in.
 The fifteen eliminated contestants weighed in by the order of their elimination, from most to least recent.
 The top eight eliminated contestants with the most percentage of weight loss would advance to Round 2.
 In order of percentages, Jeremy, Cassandra, Emily, Mike, Chris, Lauren, Kimmy and Megan all advanced respectively.
 This meant that Ben, Gail, Nancy, Adrian, Roy, Daphne and Chism were eliminated.

 Round 2 of the finalist challenge was a 100-yard dash.
 It was the same challenge in the beginning of the season where the contestants had to run a 40-yard dash.
 The first five to finish the dash would advance to Round 3.
 Chris automatically lost the challenge for medical reasons.
 Emily and Kimmy were the last placers and were eliminated.

 Round 3 of the finalist challenge was a calorie puzzle.
 Each row of the puzzle had a calorie number and each weight had a specific food that matched to each row.
 The fastest three to successfully complete the puzzle will advance to the fourth and final round.
 Mike, Jeremy and Lauren finished, leaving Cassandra and Megan to be eliminated.
 Mike and Lauren successfully redeemed themselves to Round 4 as the underdogs, being eliminated the 2nd and 3rd weeks respectively.

 The final Round 4 was an endurance challenge to keep holding on to power.
 The contestants had to hold on a golden finalist ticket hanging while standing on a platform.
 The last to keep their hands on the ticket earns the final finalist spot.
 Jeremy's strategy was to distract for two hours straight, while Mike and Lauren held quietly.
 After two hours, the contestants had to let go of one hand and one foot.
 Lauren felt nauseous into the 2nd hour and dropped out.
 Later, Mike dropped out from imbalance, therefore Jeremy redeemed himself yet again and redeemed his finalist spot again.
-The finalists for No Excuses are Kim Neilson, and the brother/sister duo of Conda and Jeremy Britt.
+The finalists for No Excuses are Kim Nielsen, and the brother/sister duo of Conda and Jeremy Britt.
 This is also the second time that a couple has made to the finale together.